Pages

 Saturday, September 19, 2020

-The Information Argument posits that without information, the understanding of God would be impossible.
-This argument is based on the Theory of Codexation (Information Codexation), which states that to form a concept or idea, one must first gather information.
-The Information Argument serves as direct evidence supporting the non-existence of God.
+The Information Codexation Argument, or the Acquisition of Information Argument, posits that without acquiring information, the understanding of God would be impossible.
+This argument is based on the Theory of Codexation (Information Codexation), which states that to form a concept or idea, one must first acquire information by choice or by chance.
+Without any information codexation, god will never be known.

 The Caveman in the Box is a scientific model designed to investigate the origin, creation, and evolution of inherent information.
 It aims to illustrate how the earliest humans learned to acqure information.
 The study was driven by several key questions: